brainpy/BrainPy/README.md

 - **Numerical solvers** for ODEs, SDEs, and others.
 - **Dynamics simulation tools** for various brain objects, like neurons, synapses, networks, soma, dendrites, channels, and even more.
 - **Dynamics analysis tools** for differential equations, including phase plane analysis and bifurcation analysis, and linearization analysis.
-- **Seamless integration with deep learning models**, and has the speed benefit on JIT compilation.
+- **Seamless integration with deep learning models**.
 - And more ......

 `BrainPy` is designed to effectively satisfy your basic requirements:

-- **Easy to learn and use**: BrainPy is only based on Python language and has little dependency requirements.
+- **Pythonic**: BrainPy is based on Python language and has a Pythonic coding style.
 - **Flexible and transparent**: BrainPy endows the users with the fully data/logic flow control.
 Users can code any logic they want with BrainPy.
-- **Extensible**: BrainPy allow users to extend new functionality just based on Python coding.
-For example, we extend the same code with the ability to do numerical analysis (whatever low- or high-dimensional system).
+- **Extensible**: BrainPy allow users to extend new functionality just based on Python cods.
+Almost every part of BrainPy system can be extended to be customized.
 - **Efficient**: All codes in BrainPy can be just-in-time compiled (based on [JAX](https://github.com/google/jax)) to run on CPU, GPU or TPU devices, thus guaranteeing its running efficiency.